nerc-project/nerc-docs/docs/openstack/openstack-cli/openstack-CLI.md

 ### OpenStack Hello World

+Generally, the OpenStack terminal client offers the following methods:

+- **list**: Lists information about objects currently in the cloud.

+- **show**: Displays information about a single object currently in the cloud.

+- **create**: Creates a new object in the cloud.

+- **set**: Edits an existing object in the cloud.

 To test that you have everything configured, try out some commands.
 The following command lists all the images available to your project: